microsoft/ignite-learning-paths/mod/mod20/00-preparation.md

 		○ Add an item to cart
 		○ Clear cart
 		○ Log off
-	• Make sure that the Data Migration Assistant is installed and runs ○ Delete all the projects if available
 	• Make sure that the tables in the Azure SQL DB are dropped
 	• Go back to overview
 	• Make sure that the collections in the CosmosDB are dropped